Best Healthy Snacks For Pregnant Women

 Vitamin D promotes the absorption and use of calcium in the body.
 This is particularly important during pregnancy.
 While sunlight is perhaps the best source of vitamin D, there are very few foods naturally rich in vitamin D.

-Eggs, red meat, and the flesh of oily fish such as salmon, sardines, mackerel, and herring are some food sources of vitamin D. In the United States, cold cereals, milk, soy and almond beverages, and orange juice often come fortified with vitamin D.13
+Sources: Eggs, red meat, and the flesh of oily fish such as salmon, sardines, mackerel, and herring are some food sources of vitamin D. In the United States, cold cereals, milk, soy and almond beverages, and orange juice often come fortified with vitamin D.13

 - A wholegrain sandwich topped with mashed sardines or salmon.

 - A date and almond smoothie with about a quarter cup of dates, half a cup each of fortified soy milk and fortified soy yogurt, and about 2 drops of almond extract.
 This is a good source of calcium and fiber as well.

 - A glass of vitamin D-fortified milk.

 - A glass of vitamin D-fortified orange juice.